yuxuanzhuang/batter/docs/tutorial/abfe_tutorial.rst

    - ``create.*`` paths – point at your receptor, system, membrane, and restraint files.
    - ``create.anchor_atoms`` – Optional three atoms that define the binding site and restraint geometry.
 If omitted, BATTER auto-selects stable backbone anchors from the first ligand pose with the guidelines below.
+Apo-only MD uses a protein-only heuristic instead of dummy ligand coordinates.

      Anchors (P1, P2, P3) should avoid loop regions, keep P1–P2 and P2–P3 ≥ 8 Å, and target
      ∠(P1–P2–P3) near 90°.